collective/collective.pece/README.rst

 Create an artifact
 ------------------

-An "Asthma File" research document is produced via the assembly of artifacts and annotations.
+An "Asthma File" document is produced via the assembly of artifacts and annotations.
 So next, add an Artifact to your site e.g. an "Artifact (Image)".

 .. image:: screenshot5.png